-Currently under construction, this project is an excellent example of 4 simple profiles playing with shadow to make a wall dynamic.
-Time of day, angle of view, allows the facade to appear ever changing and fluid.
+Currently under construction, this project is an excellent example of 4 simple panel profiles playing with shadow to make a wall appear dynamic.
+Changes in time of day and angle of view make the facade look ever-changing and fluid.

-If you could point to the heart of Vancouver, the intersection of Granville and Robson may be that heart.
-Pacific Centre, which had undergone a dramatic renovation as Nordstrom replaced Eatons as the primary tenant, wanted to update the sign.
-By utilizing LKMe, they were able to make something that reflected the life of that intersection.
+If you could point to the heart of Vancouver, the intersection of Granville and Robson may be it.
+On that corner sits the retail giant, Pacific Centre, which had undergone a dramatic renovation when Nordstrom replaced Eatons.
+After the renovation, Pacific Centre wanted to update some of their key signage.
+By utilizing LKMe and the design flexibility it affords, they were able to make a large, intricate sign that reflects the life of that intersection.

-Alchemy, where we derive our name, is the precursor to chemistry founded during the middle ages.
+Alchemy, where we derive our name, is the precursor to chemistry founded during the Middle Ages.
 One of the driving principles of that discipline was the transformation of base materials into gold.
 This “transformation” was attempted in a variety of different ways, on a variety of metals – hence the expression “turning lead into gold”.
-We point this out because this project is a 4 coat custom gold paint done in 2 different profiles.
-The designers wanted to create something that complimented the Ombrae panel system that it sits beside and did not want to settle for standard fair off the shelve solutions.
-LKMe allowed them to do that.

 The West Village Park & District Energy Centre project aims to enhance safety, comfort, economic and social resilience and environmental leadership by creating an attractive and inviting parkscape, in addition to an efficient hot water heating energy plant.
 This park and plant will serve as the backbone of upcoming developments, encouraging connected local living and energy efficiency.
 The panels themselves are deceptively complex.
 Though they appear to be straight forward panels with a half inch reveal, the panels stretch at the bottom and the top to meet the prismatic design of the structure at the corners of the building.
 The paint finish was also unique – this is a finish that appears to be raw galvanized steel, it is actually a PVDF finish with an anti-graffiti coating.
 This durability and longevity was essential to the client.

 What appears to be simple is not.
 Because of the prismatic shape of the structure, there were no 90 degree corners and no simple lines.
-The panels “fan” at the top to meet the dimensions of the building.
+Custom engineered panels “fan” at the top to meet the dimensions of the building.
 This allows the panel to conform to the structure rather than the structure being forced to contend with a standardized panel.
-Though the effect isn’t dramatic, the fact that few people notice is the strength of the design.
-The building stands for itself, rather than the panel detracting from it.
-To give a sense of this, there are over 30 different profiles on this project – most see only one.
+To give a sense of this, there are over 30 different panel profiles on this project – most see only two.